 Notes from the IGATE Project

-The results of the numeracy tests indicate that the performance of the treatment group in the overall EGMA scores increased over and above the difference observed in the control group during the same period.
-Although this difference is not significant for the overall score, it is significant for one of the subtasks (EGMAAddition) and fairly consistent across subtasks (with the exception of EGMAProblem).

-Most importantly, the analysis indicates a positive, statistically significant effect of the PW intervention on improving numeracy scores.
+The analysis indicates a positive, statistically significant effect of the PW intervention on improving numeracy scores.
 Qualitative data suggests that this effect is potentially linked to the increased participation of girls in classroom, related to an increase in their self-confidence and voice.
 It is interesting to note that this effect is being particularly noted in a subject (mathematics) where girls are traditionally regarded as performing below boys.
 It is possible that IGATE’s promotion of more equitable treatment in classrooms may have had an influence on teachers’ interactions with students and support of girls; it is also likely that the development of their self-confidence and voice enabled girls to ask questions openly and to request explanations from teachers, thus improving their performance.

 2.3.3 Were there any unintended effects?